Ndumiso-coder/Diabetes_Progression_Prediction/README.md

 - Matplotlib          - for basic plotting
 - Seaborn             - for statistical visualisation
 - Jupyter Notebook    - interactive coding environment

+- The dataset csv and the jupyter notebook must be on the same folder to use on a VS CODE.

 You can install the dependencies using pip: pip install pandas numpy scikit-learn matplotlib seaborn notebook